Eros483/RagToolkitApp/README.md

 # RAG Toolkit

-**RAG Toolkit** is a Retrieval-Augmented Generation (RAG) app that uses a local LLaMA GGUF model.
-It combines a user-friendly GUI with a backend to fetch context and generate responses, all offline.
+**RAG Toolkit** is a generative AI Windows application that uses a local LLaMA GGUF model.
+It cprovides various capabilities combined with a windows .exe interface for quick and easy use.

 ---